-The Avon River flows gently through the city centre, and punting on the river is an iconic Christchurch activity not to be missed.
-Admire the Botanic Gardens or the changing face of the city centre as you are expertly guided gently along the Avon River on an authentic Edwardian punt.
+The Avon River flows gently through the city centre, and punting on the river is a must-do experience in Christchurch.
+Admire the Botanic Gardens or the changing landscape of the city centre on a genuine Edwardian punt as you are carefully led softly along the Avon River.

-Visit the Re Start container mall, the transitional Cardboard Cathedral, some of the many pop up restaurants and bars, art galleries, boutique shops and open-air markets all which add add to Christchurch’s creative vibe.
+Visit the Re Start container mall, the transitional Cardboard Cathedral, and some of Christchurch’s numerous pop-up restaurants and bars, art galleries, boutique stores, and open-air markets, all of which contribute to the city’s creative energy.

-Catch a ride aboard the Historic Tram offering a unique experience combining history and sightseeing or take a bicycle tour to learn about Christchurch’s history.
-Other popular activities include the International Antarctic Centre, Orana Wildlife Park, walking, mountain biking or driving through the Port Hills for stunning views of the city and coast.
+Other popular activities include visiting the International Antarctic Centre, visiting the Orana Wildlife Park, and walking, mountain biking, or driving through the Port Hills for breathtaking views of the city and coast.

-You can ski, bungy jump, hike, mountain bike, raft, surf, swim, golf, see whales, dolphins and seals, visit wineries and gardens, shop, be entertained and awed, and so much more, all within 2 hours of Christchurch.
+Within two hours of Christchurch, you can ski, bungy jump, walk, mountain bike, raft, surf, swim, golf, view whales, dolphins, and seals, visit vineyards and gardens, shop, be amused and impressed, and so much more.